divyakraman/BoMuDA-Boundless-Multi-Source-Domain-Adaptive-Segmentation-in-Unstructured-Environments/README.md

 Project Page - https://gamma.umd.edu/bomuda

-Please cite our work if you found it useful.
+Please cite our paper if you find it useful.

 ```
 @article{kothandaraman2020bomuda,